Marjuw/Draw-From-The_Air/README.md

 The tracked 3D coordinates from Mediapipe are transferred to OpenGL ES in real time.
 The processing and sending of the live coordinates happens in the MainActivity file of the handtrackinggpu folder.
 In the Particlerenderer class the coordinates are received and processed to the corresponding drawing line.

-# How to Use the App
+# How to use the App
 If you run the app like in the Mediapipe installation guide for android Studio described, you have to note the following:
 -Currently the drawing is only possible to one Hand at the same time.
 If you take two hands in the camera the calibration of the fingerpoints will be overstrained because Mediapipe dont make a dirfference between the index from the left or the right hand.